firogh/notes/philosophy/philosophy.md

 ---

 I am aware of that we need some principles and methods to understand this world.
 The following thoughts try to help people to make a good life.
-They all come from my past life.
+They all came from my past life.
 # Life & Gratification
 All we are doing is gratification, even through boring things or nothing.
 Did you ask yourself on why you do some specifical things without special intention?